 - Want to teach your children about your value system?
 Organize a clothing drive or volunteer at a local soup kitchen and help out those in need.

 - Looking for a way to make new family friends?
 Organize or attend a potluck at home or in your community.
 Enjoy sharing diverse cultures, eating delicious dishes, and meeting like-minded people.

 And what about philanthropy?
-As Zach said on Monday, “In choosing to give away our money, we’ve found that it has less power over us.”
+As Zach said, “In choosing to give away our money, we’ve found that it has less power over us.”
 Take some time this weekend to discuss the following questions with your partner: Are there any causes the two of you share a deep commitment to?
 Any organizations you support, from your community center or place of worship to homeless shelters, crisis clinics, human or animal rights groups?
 Consider giving (within your means)!